arunnaidu2021/embsys310/assignment04/Assignment_4_Questions.md

  2c.
 It adjusted the stack pointer to accommodate the fifth value and then POPS the result off the stack.

  2d.
-Writing the function with 3 or 4 arguments avoids the interaction with the stack and would result in a faster, more efficient routine.
+Writing the function with up to four arguments avoids the interaction with the stack and would result in a faster, more efficient routine.